universalweb/Network/docs/streams.md

 A server REQUEST is akin to a client REQUEST.
 A server REQUEST is initiated by the server and awaits for an answer from the client.

 ##REQUEST
-A REQUEST is a type of STREAM that expects & waits for an answer from the endpoint.
-A REQUEST STREAM is akin to a typical HTTPS request.
+A REQUEST is a type of STREAM that expects & waits for an answer from the endpoint akin to a typical HTTPS request.

 which can have a request ID assigned to